A conferred Bachelor's degree is required for admission to the UNLV School of Medicine.

 Applicant Photographs: Each applicant is required to submit a professional photograph, head and neck only, with his/her secondary application.
 This photo will be used throughout the admissions process by admissions committee members, staff, and faculty for all students who complete the secondary application.
 Professional photographs are strongly encouraged.

 Letters of Recommendation/Evaluation: Applicants may submit a minimum of three letters of recommendation and up to a maximum of five letters of recommendation.
-All applicants must have at lease one letter of recommendation to be considered for a secondary application.
+All applicants must have at least one letter of recommendation to be considered for a secondary application.
 Letters must be received no later than the application deadline of October 1.
-Letters of recommendation must be on letter head and signed, and include contact information for the letter writer.
+Applicants must have at least one letter of recommendation to be considered for a secondary application Letters of recommendation must be on letter head and signed, and include contact information for the letter writer.
 Letters received after this date will not be considered.
 Applications who do not have at least three letters of recommendation by October 1 will be considered incomplete and will not receive further consideration for admissions.
 Letter of recommendations can be written from an individual or a committee.
 Applicants should select letter writers who will reflect their major activities and who know them well.
 The Admissions Committee prefers letters that address the applicant’s suitability for a career in medicine and as a medical student.
 Letters of recommendation should provide new information in the application, not restate activities the applicant has already provided.
 Letters only will be accepted through the AMCAS Letter Service.
 UNLV School of Medicine will not accept letters of recommendation by any other process.

 Transcripts: Applicants are not required to submit additional transcripts, unless requested to do so by the Office of Admissions.
 If transcripts are requested, applicants will be given a deadline for the Office of Admissions to receive the transcripts.
 Generally, applicants report courses in progress when submitting the AMCAS application will be required to provide those transcripts, electronically, to the Office of Admissions.
 Official, hard-copy transcripts are only required for applicants who are accepted to the School of Medicine.